E (2006 film): Production

-The film was launched on 15 September 2005 at air conditioned floor of AVM Studios with Kamal Haasan and Vijay attending as guests.
-A fight scene was picturised on the railway tracks over the Palar river near Chengalpet.
+The film was launched on 15 September 2005 at AVM Studios, Chennai.
+A fight scene was picturised on the railway tracks over the Palar River.
+The entire film was shot in Chennai.

 Soundtrack

 The music was composed by Srikanth Deva and released by Star Music.
+Some of the lyrics of a song were changed after Nayanthara objected to them.
 The album was negatively reviewed by Shyam Balasubramanian of Rediff.com.